cybernetlab/wrap_it/sections_explained.md

 </div>
 ```

-We main element `input`, wrapped into `div`, and optionally appended or prepended with `span` elements.
+We have main element `input`, wrapped into `div`, and optionally appended or prepended with `span` elements.
 So, lets code:

 ```ruby
 module BS